leeper50/compose/stacks/reverseproxy/README.md

 This integration requires a free maxmind account that can be setup [here](https://www.maxmind.com/en/geolite2/signup).
 You will need to create a license key and provide your account id when setting up the stack.

+You may change the http response code given when a user is geo-blocked.
+I have this set to code 418 which is unused in normal HTTP operations.
+This allows me to ignore logging traffic geo-blocked, which lowers my usage for crowdsec's free plan.